melezhik/outthentic/README.md

         Lived a boy called Outhentic

-First story runner converts story check into perl code with eval "{code}" chunk added into it, this is called compilation phase:
+Story check files get turned into a perl test file.
+All \`code' lines are turned into \`eval {code}' chunks:

         ok($status,"stdout matches Once upon a time");
         eval 'print "Lived a boy called Outhentic"';
         ok($status,"stdout matches Lived a boy called Outhentic");

-Then prove execute the code above.
+Then prove execute generated perl test file.

-Follow ["Story runner"](#story-runner) to know how outhentic compile stories into a perl code.

-Anyway, the example with 'print "Lived a boy called Outhentic"' is quite useless, there are of course more effective ways how you could use perl expressions in your stories.
+Example with 'print "Lived a boy called Outhentic"' is quite useless, there are of course more effective ways how you could use perl expressions in your stories.

-One of useful thing you could with perl expressions is to call some Test::More functions to modify test workflow:
+One of useful thing you could with perl expressions is to call some Test::More functions to modify Test::More workflow:

         # skip tests